abarghi/Examples_for_Network_Science/README.md

 In particular, Figure 3.14(d) on p.
 97 in *Network Science*, which explores the relation between average degree and average local clustering coefficient as functions of rewiring probability in the Watts-Strogatz model, is replicates.
-As we see in the following figure, as $p$ increases from zero to one, there is an earlier sharp drop in average degree while the sharp drop for local clustering coefficient happens for higher values of $p$.
+As we see in the following figures, as $p$ increases from zero to one, there is an earlier sharp drop in average degree while the sharp drop for local clustering coefficient happens for higher values of $p$.